-There are many ways to get your food into the hands of your customers, but only one of them has grown by over 170% in the past year.
+There are many ways to get your food into the hands of your customers, but only one of them has grown exponentially in recent years.
 At this point, if you don’t have delivery, you’re missing out on potentially hundreds of dollars each day.

 So why does offering delivery to your customers matter?